Kāhui Raukura Reo Māori Alumni

 At the Huarahi Māori 21st anniversary celebrations in 2017 more than 280 people honoured the past and celebrated the future with the launch of the Kāhui Raukura Reo Māori Alumni community.

-The Faculty of Education and Social Work’s Huarahi Māori specialisation is one of three specialisations in the Bachelor of Education (Teaching).
+The Faculty of Education and Social Work’s Huarahi Māori specialisation is one of two Primary teaching specialisations in the Bachelor of Education (Teaching).
 It’s designed for speakers of te reo Māori who want to work as primary teachers educating students by using the Māori-medium in kura, immersion and bilingual schools and classrooms.

 Te Puna Wānanga, the faculty’s School of Māori and Indigenous Education, is leading a strategy that aims to grow the Kāhui Raukura Reo Māori Alumni community.
 It is working to build an engaged and enthusiastic alumni community that connects and promotes the regeneration of te reo Māori across the University.